cklaucke/genloppy/doc/processor/REQ_merge_unmerge.md

 The list merge and unmerge processor SHALL retrieve the callbacks of the list merge and list unmerge processors and add them to its own callbacks.

 *   related to: R-PROCESSOR-API-003

-# R-PROCESSOR-MERGE-UNMERGE-004: Post-processing implementation #
-The list merge and unmerge processor SHALL call `message` of its associated output implementation with an empty string.

-*   related to: R-PROCESSOR-API-004